TanguyLe/HoulgateFestFront/back/README.md

 Your db server will be on localhost, the node server on the port displayed by your console!
 #### Prod
-`npm run start` will start a regular server, `npm run startShotgun` will start one which enables the shotguns!
+`npm run start` will start a regular server, `npm run startShotgun` will start one which enables the shotgun whatever the shotgun date set in the db is.